37 Mapesbury Road

 London, NW2 4HJ

-jung - lacan dialogues: analytic relationship
+jung - lacan dialogues: time in analysis

 This is the 13th event in a series of Jung-Lacan Dialogues aimed at fostering an engagement between two important and creative schools of psychoanalysis.
 What is the common ground between them?
 What are the intractable differences?
 Is it possible to find a common language or achieve mutual understandings?
 And what are the implications for clinical practice?